cesbo/help/en/alta/index.md

 # Cesbo Alta

-Cesbo Alta is a media streaming software for Live streaming and Video archives.
+Cesbo Alta is a media delivery solution for Live streaming, Media archives, and much more